spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-backend-api/glue -api-glue-storefront-and-backend-api-applications-integration.md

 ---
-title: Glue API - Glue Backend API infrastructure integration
+title: Glue API - Glue Storefront and Backend API applications integration
-description:
+description: Integrate the Glue Storefront and Backend API applications into a Spryker project.
 last_updated: September 30, 2022
 template: feature-integration-guide-template
+redirect_from:
+  - /docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-backend-api/glue-storefront-and-backend-api-applications-integration.html
 ---

 This document describes how to integrate the Glue Storefront and Backend API applications into a Spryker project.

 ## Install feature core